ahmedgalaljava/currency_calculator/README.md

 # The API depend on mysql DB you will need to import the src\main\resources\sql\currency_currency_rate.sql first

+# To start the server you need firt to use mvn clean and intall to build the code then start the the API by run the CurrencyCalculatorApplication.java file .

 ### Reference Documentation
 For further reference, please consider the following sections: